Microno95/desolver/README.md

 Implicit integrators are intended for release 3.0, but that's far off for now.

 # Latest Release
+**3.0.0b1** - PyAudi support has been added to the module.
+It is now possible to do numerical integrations using `gdual` variables such as `gdual_double`, `gdual_vdouble` and `gdual_real128`.

-**2.5.0** - Event detection has been added to the library.
+**2.5.0** - Event detection has been added to the module.
 It is now possible to do numerical integration with terminal and non-terminal events.

 **2.2.0** - PyTorch backend is now implemented.
 It is now possible to numerically integrate a system of equations that use pytorch tensors and then compute gradients from these.

 **Use of PyTorch backend requires installation of PyTorch from [here](https://pytorch.org/get-started/locally/).**

 # To Install: